TalAloni/SMBLibrary/SMBLibrary/Readme.md

 * You can install a virtual network adapter driver for Windows to be used solely with SMBLibrary:
   - You can install the 'Microsoft Loopback adapter' and use it for server-only communication with SMBLibrary.
-  - A limited alternative is 'OpenVPN TAP-Windows Adapter' that can be used for client communication with SMBLibrary.

-  However, you will have to configure this adapter to use a separate network segment.
-The driver installation can be downloaded from: https://openvpn.net/index.php/open-source/downloads.html To get started, go to Adapter properties > 'Advanced' and set 'Media Status' to 'Always Connected'.

 ###### Windows 7/8/2008/2012:
+* It's possible to prevent Windows from using port 445 by removing all of the '\Device\Tcpip_{..}' and '\Device\Tcpip6_{..}' entries from the `Bind' registry key under 'HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\LanmanServer\Linkage'.

-* if you want localhost access from Windows explorer to work as expected, you must use port 445, you must also specify the IP address that you selected (\\\\127.0.0.1 or \\\\localhost will not work as expected).
+* if you want localhost access from Windows explorer to work as expected, you must specify the IP address that you selected (\\\\127.0.0.1 or \\\\localhost will not work as expected), in addition, I have observed that when connecting to the first IP address of a given adapter, Windows will only attempt to connect to port 445.

 ##### Method 3: Use an IP address that is invisible to Windows File Sharing:
 Using PCap.Net you can programmatically setup a virtual Network adapter and intercept SMB traffic (similar to how a virtual machine operates), You should use the ARP protocol to notify the network about the new IP address, and then process the incoming SMB traffic using SMBLibrary, good luck!